 BIOS and UEFI are two firmware interfaces for computers which work as an interpreter between the operating system and the computer firmware.
 Both of these interfaces are used at the startup of the computer to initialize the hardware components and start the operating system which is stored on the hard drive.

-BIOS works by reading the first sector of the hard drive which has the next device’s address to initialize or code to execute.
+BIOS (Basic Input Output System) works by reading the first sector of the hard drive which has the next device’s address to initialize or code to execute.
 BIOS also selects the boot device that needs to be initialized for starting the operating system.
-Since BIOS has been in use since the very beginning, it still works in 16-bit mode, limiting the amount of code that can be read and executed from the firmware ROM.
+Since BIOS has been in use since the very beginning (it exists since the MS-DOS era), it still works in 16-bit mode, limiting the amount of code that can be read and executed from the firmware ROM.

-UEFI does the same task a little differently.
+UEFI (Unified Extensible Firmware Interface) does the same task a little differently.
 It stores all the information about initialization and startup in an .efi file instead of the firmware.
 This file is stored on the hard drive inside a special partition called EFI System Partition (ESP).
-The ESP partition will also contain the boot loader programs for the Operating System installed on the computer.
+The ESP partition also contains the boot loader programs for the Operating System installed on the computer.

-UEFI is meant to completely replace BIOS in the future and bring in many new features and enhancements that can’t be implemented through BIOS.
+UEFI is meant to completely replace BIOS and bring in many new features and enhancements that can’t be implemented through BIOS.
 Some of those features are discussed below.

 Breaking out of size limitations

 BIOS uses the Master Boot Record (MBR) to save information about the hard drive data while UEFI uses the GUID partition table (GPT).
 The major difference between the two is that MBR uses 32-bit entries in its table which limits the total physical partitions to only 4.
 Each partition can only be a maximum of 2TB in size, while GPT uses 64-bit entries in its table which dramatically extends the support for size possibilities of the hard drive.
 (More on difference between MBR and GPT).